TeraProxy/Surgeon/README.md

 ## Beta
 The module is operational but might still contain some bugs/things I want to improve in the future.
 Still releasing because I don't have much time for scripting atm.
+## (Added)
+* After accepting changes to App, Gender, Race, It is saved.
+* Automatically loads the new look whenever you start game.
+* If you have more than one look saved for same character, the first look will be loaded.
+* If you want different look loaded as first, move your desired preset to top in app.json.

+## Command
+* Now requires command by pinkipi to load preset.
+* /proxy surgery preset
+* preset starts at 0.

+## Notes
+* If you try to load invalid preset (ex.
+A baraka preset on ninja) YOU WILL CRASH.
+* Anyway have fun.
+I think it is working but could use more testing #SuperBeta

 ## TODO
 * Find a better method to reload with new look than relogging